StefansM/crypto-tontine/README.md

 ## Generate a keypair

-The public keys used above can geenerated using `gpg`.
 Investors must generate both a public and private key.
 Use GPG to generate a new keypair.
 The option `--homedir` instructs GPG to place keyrings and data files inside the new home directory, leaving the default keyring untouched.
 The key must not require a passphrase:

 ```console
 $ gpg --homedir $PWD/test_keys --full-generate-key